AbdulazizAlhuzami/One-Piece-TCG-Organizer/README.md

 ## Contributing

-While active development may not be continued by the original author, contributions are welcome!
-If you'd like to improve the application, feel free to fork the repository, make your changes, and open a pull request.
+While the original author may not actively continue development, contributions are genuinely welcome!
+If you'd like to improve the application, please feel free to **fork the repository, make your changes, and publish them**.
+Be aware that the original author's involvement may cease once the project meets their personal requirements.

-Please ensure your contributions adhere to the terms of the MIT License.
+Please ensure your contributions adhere to the terms of the **MIT License**.

 ## Contact